Timendus/chip8-test-suite/README.md

-* `NOT HALTING` - Your implementation immediately returns the value of any currently pressed keys in `vX`, instead of halting the interpreter until a key is pressed (note that this needs timer support to be accurate)
+* `NOT HALTING` - Your implementation immediately returns the value of any currently pressed keys in `vX`, instead of halting the interpreter until a key is pressed (note that this needs timer support to be accurate - in other words, the DELAY TIMER should continue to count down while awaiting a keypress)
 * `NOT RELEASED` - Your implementation doesn't wait for the pressed key to be released before resuming